 2. In a large pot, add beans to 3 cups of water.
 Add quartered onion to pot.
 Cover pot and simmer for 1 – 1 ½ hours or until the beans are tender but not too soft.
 Drain beans and set aside, reserving about half of the cooking liquid.

 We try to by Hatch green chiles in season, during August, at Whole Foods or at farmers markets and street fairs here in Portland.
-But they can also be bought at other times of the year online from several sources by searching for Hatch Green Chiles.
+But they can also be bought at other times of the year online from several sources.
 We order from New Mexico Catalog.
 These will be pre-roasted.
 All you need to do is rub off the skin, which will come off easily, and remove the seeds.
 Once roasted, you can freeze the chiles for up to two years.

 Roasting chiles if bought fresh

 1. Rub the chiles with oil and throw on a grill (or roast in a 450°F oven).
 Turn frequently and roast until the chiles get charred and blistered all over.

 2. Place the chiles in a large bowl and cover the bowl tightly with aluminum foil.
 Allow to cool.

 3. When cool, cut off the end of the chiles and peel off the skin, which should come off easily.
 (You may wish to wear food handling gloves so you don’t get the chili oils on your skin).
 Remove seeds.
 Note: Do not rinse the chiles.
 This will wash away all flavor.

 1. Toss the cubes of lamb in the flour.
 Add olive oil to a hot pot and sear meat in batches so as to not crowd the pan.
 Set aside each batch and add oil to pot as needed.
 When finished, remove all meat from the pot and set aside.